manusplayground/visa/README.md

-# visa
-VISA Staff Interview Question
+# VISA Staff Interview Question

 Spring boot, JPA application used for making 2 REST endpoints.
 One for listing latest available appointment date times and another for booking an available appointment.